gibumkang/henrymeds/readme.md

 ## How to use the application

 The user will be logged in as a provider by default.
 The provider can select availability by using a date and time selector.
-Once the availability is confirmed, then the user can switch as a client by selected the top right hand button.
+Once the availability is confirmed, then the user can switch as a client by selecting the top right hand button.
 Upon selection, a modal will prompt with dummy credentials to log the user in as a client.

 The client can use the calendar in order view available dates they can book an appointment with a provider.
 Once a valid date is selected, then the client can confirm an appointment with a provider.